I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

-The Cult were one of my favorite bands in the late '80s and early '90s, in spite of an absolutely god-awful live performance I witnessed when they were opening for Metallica in 1989.
+The Cult were one of my favorite bands in the late '80s and early '90s.
 However, I lost track of them when they went on an extended hiatus after 2001's woefully-underrated Beyond Good and Evil album.

 "Honey From a Knife"

 The plaintive strings and piano of "Wilderness Now" lead into Astbury's finest vocal performance of the album, and its mantra "death walks right beside me, light shines right behind me" hearkens back to the Love era.
 "Lucifer" kicks off with some sinister, pulsating synth noodling before slamming on the gas pedal and unleashing some of Duffy's nastiest, most grinding guitar work of the entire record.
 The basic blues-rocker "A Pale Horse" is straight out of the Rick Rubin Electric playbook and the album ends on a properly ominous note with the sweeping Doors-gone-Metal vibe of "This Night In The City Forever," with Astbury channeling his inner Jim Morrison with even more force than usual.

 "For The Animals"